It’s dinnertime and you’re in the mood for something sweet and fruity. Which wine should you grab? A Barefoot Moscato, of course!

 WHAT KIND OF WINE IS SIMILAR TO MOSCATO?

-Moscato is different from other wines because of its low alcohol content and the fizzy and aromatic nature of the drink.
-There are not many comparisons to M3oscato wines besides other Moscatos, but Gewürztraminer, semi-sweet versions of Prosecco and sparkling versions of a semi-sweet Riesling are suitable options.
+There are not many comparisons to Moscato wines besides other Moscatos, but Gewürztraminer, semi-sweet versions of Prosecco, and sparkling versions of a semi-sweet Riesling are suitable options.